TIE Fighter Size

 So, how big is the canopy?
 Looking at movie stills, the full-size cockpit sets, and the models, you can see that the canopy is roughly the same height as a human, perhaps a little smaller.
 I would estimate it to be around 1.6-1.7 meters.
 Concept art from Rebels showing a Stormtrooper inside a TIE suggests 1.6 meters for the canopy.
 1.7 meters seems to match the official sizes best.
 1.6 meters matches the Bandai kits the best.
 It's worth noting that a difference of .1 meters does very little to change the scales of vehicles.

-From this, I estimated the following to be the rough sizes:
+From this, I estimated the following to be the rough sizes.
+Even though I don't use these sizes anymore, I'm still leaving them up for those curious.

 - TIE Advanced x1 - 6.2 meters